 Uber dominates the conversation when it comes to the main service drivers are working for:

+(Here’s how to become an Uber driver.)
 But even though Uber is the dominant player among drivers, that doesn’t mean there’s a whole lot of driver loyalty.
-Nearly 80% of drivers have actually signed up for 2 or more services with Lyft, Postmates, DoorDash, UberEats and Amazon Flex, all siphoning drivers away from Uber.
+Nearly 80% of drivers have actually signed up for 2 or more services with Lyft, Postmates, the DoorDash driver sign up bonus, UberEats and Amazon Flex, all siphoning drivers away from Uber.

 Acquisition costs for drivers have been reported to be at an all-time high and competition between services is fierce.
 Since last year, Uber’s market share among drivers dropped nearly 1% while Lyft’s market share increased from 62.5% to 75.1%.